Opinion | No matter what men say, rape is never something to ‘lie back and enjoy’

 She followed it up with another one: “I don’t feel safe rn sharing further information regarding his beliefs, but please look him up and just read for yourself. ”

-Regan is far from the first politician or other public figure to try to make light of what a woman experiences during rape — specifically, to suggest that she likes it.
-As far back as 1976, a television weatherman in New York said pretty much the same thing that Regan did — after a stock market report, and inexplicably, claiming it was a saying by Confucius.
+Robert Regan is far from the first politician or other public figure to try to make light of what a woman experiences during rape — specifically, to suggest that she likes it.
+As far back as 1976, a television weatherman in New York said pretty much the same thing that Regan did — after a stock market report and, inexplicably, claiming it was a saying by Confucius.
 When Indiana University basketball coach Bob Knight was asked in a 1989 network television interview how he handled stress, he found the same analogy: ''I think that if rape is inevitable, relax and enjoy it.''

-Most famous, perhaps, was West Texas oilman Clayton Williams, who as the 1990 GOP nominee for governor, bankrolled himself into a seemingly invincible lead in the race over the Democrat, state treasurer Ann Richards.
+Most famous, perhaps, was West Texas oilman Clayton Williams, who, as the 1990 GOP nominee for governor, bankrolled himself into a seemingly invincible lead in the race over the Democrat, state treasurer Ann Richards.
 The race was quickly christened “Claytie and the lady.“

 His infamous comment came early on, while he was preparing for a cattle roundup at his ranch.
 Noting a turn in the weather as ranch hands, campaign workers and reporters gathered around a campfire, Williams compared the chill and fog to — yep — rape: ''If it’s inevitable, just relax and enjoy it.''